 it is clear which variants they connect:

 Haplotype blocks can be interleaved or nested if mate-pair or paired-end reads are used for phasing.
-In the GTF track, you will note this because the blocks appear as “exons” connected with a horizontal line (not shown in the screenshot).
+In the GTF track, you will note this because the blocks appear as “exons” (thick segments) connected by thinner horizontal lines (not shown in the screenshot).

 It is often a lot more interesting to also show the reads along with the variants.